EazzyBot/LinkedinBot/README.md

 |2.   | Input question validation needs to be handled|
 |3.   | Tool fails if some other language other than English is encountered|

+- [x] CSV generated file is missing some information

 ### Section 6:  Features
 1. Applies Easy apply jobs